usnistgov/FIPS201/_FIPS201/system.md

 - **PIV Card Request.** This activity applies to the initiation of a request for the issuance of a PIV Card to an applicant and the validation of this request.
-- **Identity Proofing and Registration.** The goal of this activity is to verify the claimed identity of the applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the chain-of-trust record.
+- **Identity Proofing and Registration.**[^enroll] The goal of this activity is to verify the claimed identity of the applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the chain-of-trust record.
 - **PIV Card Issuance.** This activity deals with the personalization (physical and logical) of the card